-Recently I embarked on a design project for a client in New Zealand.
-(I am in South Africa).
-We agreed on terms and I was sent a diagram of what I would be creating a design for.
+Recently I embarked on a design project for a client in New Zealand (I am in South Africa).
+We agreed to terms and I was sent a diagram of what I would be creating for the design.
 It was an enclosure for some electronics that he wanted designed.

-The software I am using to do the design is Autodesk Inventor.
-So the best way to start this project was to model all the internal components to get a feel of how large the enclosure had to be.
+The software I am using to create the design in is Autodesk Inventor.
+So the best way to start this project was to model all the internal components, to get a feel of how large the enclosure had to be.
 I did this with the use of bodies in the part file.
-Once this was done we could then get a feel of how big the enclosure would be.
+Once this was done we could then get a feel for how big the enclosure would be.

-So once everyone was happy with the design we had it 3D printed.
-Thank goodness we had a print done.
-We discovered some issues that you would never have been able to pick up just from the CAD model unless there was some thorough interrogation.
-The walls were a little thin.
+So once everyone was happy with the design we used 3D printing to print the design.
+Thank goodness we had a print done!
+We discovered some issues that you would have never been able to pick up just from the Inventor CAD model unless there was some thorough interrogation.
+The walls were a little too thin.
 This is because I was so involved with making the enclosure look as pretty as possible that I forgot that you actually needed a bit of wall thickness so that it didn’t wobble apart after being screwed together.

-The 3D print technology that we have today really is a game changer.
-Previously to have a physical prototype done you would need to create the actual mold and this would get extremely expensive as more than one prototype would have to be created.
+The 3D printing technology that we have today really is a game changer.
+Previously to have a physical prototype done you would need to create the actual mold and this would get extremely expensive and time consuming as more than one prototype would have to be created.